Halloween Drinks For Kids

 Halloween bottle labels make it easy to decorate and add little bit of excitement to any Halloween party.
 Many of the links below provide free printable Halloween bottle labels.
 There is also a large variety available on Amazon.
 Slap them on your 2 liters of soda, water bottles, or individual drink bottles.
 For adults, you can also find them in custom sizes for beer and wine bottles.
 They make for great gifts, too!

 This is AWESOME.
 Print out eyeballs and enlarge or reduce in size to fit your glassware.
 Use decoupage glue (or watered down regular Elmer’s glue) to apply them to the bottom of your glass plates, cups, and pitchers for this creepy eyeball effect.
 They wash off with a little warm water and soap when you’re done.

 For creepy floaters, fill ice cube trays with plastic spiders, bugs, or gummy worms, and then freeze with water.
 It will take any ordinary drink and turn it into a repulsive refreshment.

 Make easy Halloween cups with the use of plastic eyes, Sharpies, and white paper streamers.
 This is a fun project for the kids.
 Use a hot glue gun to hold your googly eyes and streamer in place to create fun little mummy cups.
 Don’t have the supplies on hand?
 The Sharpie comes in handy, once again!
 Decorate your cups with jack-o-lantern faces, Frankenstein heads, wicked witches, or any other Halloween character.

 This is another easy Halloween drink idea that the kids will love!
 For some reason, a straw makes a drink so much more fun.
 My daughter will drink anything with a bendable straw.
-Have the kids make their own Halloween straw toppers, or check out Etsy.com for a variety of custom made straws for Halloween.
+Have the kids make their own Halloween straw toppers, or check out Amazon for a variety of custom made straws for Halloween.